blazium-engine/blazium-docs/contributing/development/core_and_modules/internal_rendering_architecture.rst

 MSAA can be enabled in 2D to provide "automatic" line and polygon antialiasing, but FXAA does not affect 2D rendering as it's calculated before 2D rendering begins.
-Godot's 2D drawing methods such as the Line2D node or some CanvasItem ``draw_*()`` methods provide their own way of antialiasing based on triangle strips and vertex colors, which don't require MSAA to work.
+Blazium's 2D drawing methods such as the Line2D node or some CanvasItem ``draw_*()`` methods provide their own way of antialiasing based on triangle strips and vertex colors, which don't require MSAA to work.